 Assigned reviewer – Dr. Michael Chan, Dr. Virginia Tudela, Patrick Clymer, Norma Guerrero

-The need to standardize the awarding grades and credits has been brought to attention of the Learning Outcomes Committee.
+The need to standardize the awarding of grades and credits has been brought to attention of the Learning Outcomes Committee.
 The institution awards credit based on student achievement of the course’s stated learning outcomes.
 Units of credit awarded are consistent with institutional policies that reflect generally accepted norms or equivalencies in higher education.
-The grading policies and the criteria for awarding credit for courses are clearly stated in the College catalog.
+The grading policies and the criteria for awarding credit for courses are clearly stated in the College Catalog.
 Additionally, the course guide document also defines the means of evaluation, and how credit is awarded for each course.
-Faculty are required to distribute syllabi to all students at the beginning of the course.
-Syllabi must define the expectations of the students for each class and the evaluation and standards required to achieve a certain grade.
+Faculty are required to distribute syllabi to all students on the first day of class.
+Syllabi must define the expectations of the students for each class and the method of evaluation and standards required to achieve a certain grade.
 The syllabi functions as a contract between faculty and students for the semester and may be used as a critical reference in addressing and settling

 student grievances.
 Adjunct faculty members are provided model syllabi by the department chairperson to ensure consistency.
+(Comments/feedback by Dr. Mike)

 The Learning Outcomes Committee placed the issue on their fall 2013 agenda and the strengthening of language for standardizing grades was discussed.
-As a result, the 2013 curriculum manual incorporated changes to better address substantive and non-substantive changes.
-These changes now need to be routed through the Learning Outcomes Committee for review.
-Furthermore, the college credit hour policy can now be found in the online catalog, ACALOG.
-Under the credits, grades, and examination link, a credit hour is defined as: At the College, each credit hour represents one hour per week in class and two hours outside of class devoted to preparation.
+As a result, the 2013 Curriculum Manual incorporated changes to better address substantive and non-substantive changes.
+All changes now need to be routed through the Learning Outcomes Committee for review.
+Furthermore, the college credit hour policy can now be found in the online Catalog, ACALOG and in the LOC Curriculum manual.
+(Norma Guerrero) Under the credits, grades, and examination link, a credit hour is defined as follows: At the College, each credit hour represents one hour per week in class and two hours outside of class devoted to preparation.
 Credit is granted in recognition of successful work in attaining Student Learning Outcomes (SLOs) in specific courses.

+Comments/feedback by Gary Hartz

 Status: Closed